SharePoint/sp-dev-docs/docs/solution-guidance/portal-navigation.md

 The navigation management page provides a user interface to manage the configuration of the navigation control in a user-friendly way.
 The page can be accessed directly, as well as from an optional link present on the navigation control (for example, a Settings link).
 The page uses the appropriate navigation store APIs for the chosen navigation store to manage the configuration of the navigation control.

-You can choose to have the custom navigation control use either a custom navigation management page or an out-of-box navigation management page.
+You can choose to have the custom navigation control use either a custom navigation management page or an out-of-the-box navigation management page.

-In many cases, the default out-of-box navigation management page (for example, SharePoint List View or Term Set management page) associated with the chosen navigation store should suffice.
+In many cases, the default out-of-the-box navigation management page (for example, SharePoint List View or Term Set management page) associated with the chosen navigation store should suffice.
 When a default page is not available, you must obviously develop a custom page.
 When deciding if the existing default page is acceptable or not, be sure to consider the total cost of developing a custom management page (design, development/maintenance, hosting, and user training).

 As a rule of thumb, pursue custom management pages only when a default option does not exist, when the page must support a responsive UI, or when the page is meant to be consumed via the front-end user view of the portal (as opposed to the back-end admin view).